jladuval/speaking/README.md

 ## Length

 * Ask the organisers how long you have to speak and aim for 80% of that.
-Finishing early is must less stressful than going over time.
+Finishing early is much less stressful than going over time.

 ## Interruptions

 * Keep an eye out while your speaking for raised hands.
 Most of the time they'll point something useful out like a microphone not working
 * If you're being interrupted too frequently then defer questions until after your presentation
-* For smaller audiences (and sometimes large ones) there is usually one or two didactic people who are going to ask questions soley intended to stump you.
+* For smaller audiences (and sometimes large ones) there are usually one or two didactic people who are going to ask questions soley intended to stump you.
 If you know the answer that's great but don't be afriad to just say 'no idea' and move on.
 Another technique is to volunteer them to do a lightning talk at the end of the session.